-This easy, 4-ingredient smoked paprika aioli is spicy, smoky, tangy, garlicky and has a nice freshness from finely chopped cilantro.
-It's the perfect dipping sauce for anything that needs a bit of help in the flavor department, such as fried fish or chicken nuggets or plain shrimp.
+This smoked paprika aioli is made with mayonnaise, garlic, smoked hot paprika and cilantro.
+It's spicy, smoky, tangy, garlicky and has a nice freshness from the herb.
+Use it as a dipping sauce for anything that typically needs a flavor boost, like fried fish, chicken nuggets or grilled shrimp.

 Smoked Paprika Aioli